ga4gh/vrs/docs/source/impl-guide/normalization.rst

 * Object types that do not have explicit VRS normalization rules below are returned as-is.
 That is, all types of Variation MUST be supported, even if such objects are unchanged.
-* VRS normalization functions are idempotent: Normalizing a normalized Variation object returns an object with the same data.
+* VRS normalization functions are idempotent: Normalizing a previously-normalized object returns the same object.
 * VRS normalization functions are not necessarily homomorphic: That is, the input and output objects may be of different types.